ibm-cloud-docs/loadbalancer-service/faqs.md

 {:download: .download}
 {:faq: data-hd-content-type='faq'}

-# FAQs
+# FAQs for IBM Cloud Load Balancer

 This section contains answers to some frequently asked questions about the IBM© Cloud Load Balancer Service.

 ## How many load balancing options are available in {{site.data.keyword.BluSoftlayer_notm}}?
 {:faq}

-For a detailed comparison of IBM's Load Balancer offerings, refer to [Explore Load Balancers](/docs/infrastructure/loadbalancer-service/explore-load-balancers.html#explore-load-balancers).
+For a detailed comparison of IBM's Load Balancer offerings, refer to [Explore Load Balancers](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-explore).

 ## Can I use a different DNS name for my load balancer?
 {:faq}

 While the auto-assigned DNS name for the load balancer is not customizable, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.

 For example, if your account number is 123456, your load balancer is deployed in `dal09` datacenter and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
 Your preferred DNS name is `www.myapp.com`.
-You may add a CNAME record (via the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.
+You may add a CNAME record (via the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name myapp-12345-dal09.lb.bluemix.net`.

 ## What's the maximum number of virtual ports I can define with my load balancer service?
 {:faq}